bhecquet/seleniumRobot/doc/chap6_Test_Manager_interfaces.md

 From ALM v11 HP ALM can run seleniumRobot tests using VBScript connector

-**WARNING**: This connector is not currently fully fonctional as launch_SeleniumRobot.bat script does not exist anymore VBS script should be updated, for example, using a direct java call with JVM options and TestNG parameters lcearly identified
+**WARNING**: This connector is not currently fully fonctional as launch_SeleniumRobot.bat script does not exist anymore VBS script should be updated, for example, using a direct java call with JVM options and TestNG parameters clearly identified

 #### 3.0 Configure environment to access HP ALM ####

-Put connection information into env.ini file:
+Put connection information into `tmsConnect` parameter : `{'hpAlmServerUrl': 'http://myamlserver:8080', 'hpAlmProject': '12', 'hpAlmDomain': 'mydomain', 'hpAlmUser': 'user', 'hpAlmPassword': 'pass'}`
-- `hpAlmServerUrl`: url to server.
-It should not contain the '/qcbin' part
-- `hpAlmProject`: project to connect to
-- `hpAlmDomain`: domain of the project
-- `hpAlmUser`: user
-- `hpAlmPassword`: password
+This paramater is common to all tests and can be written in TestNG XML file or in a common configuration file loaded by TestNG XML file (param `testConfig`)

+Run information (specific to test running) must be put in `tmsRun` variable.
+E.g: `{'type': 'hp', 'run': '3'}`

 #### 3.1 Configure test runner computer ####